citp/privacy-policy-historical/r/rs/rss/rssgraffiti.com.md

 **3.** **OUR USE AND RETENTION OF YOUR INFORMATION** **.**

 **A.** Use of Personal Information.
-We use personal information that you submit to us for such purposes as responding to your requests; monitoring and providing the Site; enforcing our rights and the rights of third parties, and investigating and ensuring compliance with the[Terms](http://www.demandmedia.com/terms-of-use/).
+We use personal information that you submit to us for such purposes as responding to your requests; monitoring and providing the Site; enforcing our rights and the rights of third parties, and investigating and ensuring compliance with the[Terms](http://www.scribblelive.com/legal/).

 **B.** Use of Other Information.
 We use other information about our users for purposes such as measuring the number of visitors to sections of our Site, making the Site more useful to visitors and delivering targeted advertising and non-advertising content.
 We use IP addresses to analyze trends, administer the Site, track a user’s movement, and gather broad demographic information for aggregate, non-personally identifiable use.

 **C.** Retention of Information.
 We retain information for as long as required, allowed or we believe it useful, but do not undertake retention obligations.
 We may dispose of information in our discretion without notice, subject to applicable law that specifically requires the handling or retention of information.

 **4.** **OUR SHARING OF INFORMATION**.
-Demand Media shares information with third parties, but only as described in this Section 4.
+Scribble Technologies shares information with third parties, but only as described in this Section 4.

 **A.** Advertisers and Others.
 We share non-personally identifiable information with advertisers, site providers, and other persons with whom we conduct business.
 Conversely, these advertisers, site providers, and other persons may share with us information about you that they have independently developed or acquired.